Raajitha013/firstrepo/README.md

 # firstrepo
 To create a new repo
-Raajitha, I am currently learning
+Raajitha, I am currently learning. created repo